Colonia Tovar: Attractions

-The City Museum was created by Dr. Néstor Rojas and offers history, customs, and traditions of the Germanic people.
+The City Museum offers history, customs, and traditions of the Germanic people.

 Breikanz Mall is a series of shops offering crafts particular to Germany and typical of the region.
 Its restaurants offer steaks, embutidos (cold meats or cured meats like sausage, bologna and salami), and Vienna sausages.

 Codazzi Peak reaches 2,429 m high in Aragua.
 It covers 11,850 sq m, shared by the states of Vargas, Miranda and the Capital District.
 It was declared a national monument on June 5, 1991, in honor of Italian geographer/cartographer Agostino Codazzi (1793-1859).
 The Panarigua Archaeological Museum and Panarigua Inn are there.

 Tovar Brewery was the first Venezuelan beer made in Colonia Tovar in 1843, arrived with its founders.
 Production methods have remained unchanged.
 It is produced by Cervecería Tovar C. A., and observes the quality standards defined in the Bavarian Purity Law of 1516.

 Several buildings in the city center and around the Plaza Bolivar form the historical town's center.
 The most representative buildings are the Church of St. Martin of Tours, the Casa Codazzi, and the Old School.
 Many restaurants, cafes, craft shops are present.

 Also located in the city center, Anno Domine Museum holds equipment belonging to the first settlers, documents, and paintings belonging to Baroness Elizabeth von Seller.